Correlated interlayer quantum Hall state in large-angle twisted trilayer graphene

-Another intriguing state of ATTG emerges at $\nu_{\rm tot}=-1$, where an interlayer excitonic state develops.
+Another intriguing state of large-angle TTG emerges at $\nu_{\rm tot}=-1$, where an interlayer excitonic state develops.
 Figure~\ref{Fig4}a presents a magnified window of the $(\nu_{\rm tot},D/\varepsilon_0)$ plane over the range $-2<\nu_{\rm tot}<0$.
 In this regime the top layer is locked at $\nu_{\rm top}=-2$, leaving the middle and bottom sheets to host the relevant lowest Landau level physics.
 Fractional quantum Hall features at $\nu=-5/3$ and $-4/3$ arise from one of these two active layers, as summarized in Fig.~\ref{Fig4}b.

-At $\nu_{\rm tot}=-1$ and $D/\varepsilon_0\approx 165$~mV/nm, a narrow dip develops in $R_{xx}$.
+At $\nu_{\rm tot}=-1$ and $D/\varepsilon_0\approx 166$~mV/nm, a narrow dip develops in $R_{xx}$.
 The schematic in Fig.~\ref{Fig4}b identifies this point as the balanced configuration $\nu_{\rm mid}=\nu_{\rm bot}=1/2$, corresponding to half filling of the lowest Landau level in both adjacent layers.
-This is the standard condition for interlayer coherent exciton formation in graphene bilayers, realized here without an insulating barrier between the two active sheets\cite{Kim2021,Kim2023,Kim2025,Kim2023AdvSci,Li2024}.
-These observations highlight how a hallmark of bilayer quantum Hall physics, which is the interlayer excitonic state at half filling, acquires a new realization in twisted trilayers, in which one layer remains inert and the remaining two layers condense into an excitonic phase.
-The observed minima of $R_{xx}$ can therefore be understood as the combined response of a conventional edge channel in the top layer and a coherent electron–hole condensate in the middle–bottom subsystem, showing how conventional quantum Hall order and interlayer correlated phases can intertwine in a trilayer platform enabled by large-angle decoupling.
+This is the standard condition for interlayer coherent exciton formation in graphene bilayers, realized here without an insulating barrier between the two active sheets~\cite{Kim2021,Kim2023,Kim2025,Kim2023AdvSci,Li2024}.
+At this excitonic condition, $R_{xy}$ remains close to the expected $\nu_{\rm tot}=-1$ quantum Hall plateau value (Fig.~\ref{Fig4}d-iii), and as the displacement field is tuned away, the $\nu_{\rm tot}=-1$ plateau becomes less well defined (Fig.~\ref{Fig4}d-ii and iv).
+Although interlayer coherent phases can in principle emerge whenever two adjacent layers are simultaneously half filled, in our device a clean and well-isolated half-filling condition is realized only at $\nu_{\rm tot}=-1$.
+These observations highlight how a hallmark of bilayer quantum Hall physics,interlayer exciton condensation at half filling, acquires a new realization in twisted trilayers, in which one layer remains inert while the remaining two condense into an excitonic phase.
+The observed minimum in $R_{xx}$ can therefore be understood as the combined response of a conventional edge channel in the top layer and a coherent electron–hole condensate in the middle–bottom subsystem, showing how conventional quantum Hall order and interlayer correlated phases intertwine in a trilayer platform enabled by large-angle decoupling.